 What about recreation?

 The Recreation and Intramural Sports Department on campus offers a variety of recreational opportunities for students.
 The Keiper Recreation Center offers a state-of-the-art fitness room and a walking track as well as 4 basketball courts.
-Additionally, the Department of Student Activities and Involvement collaboration with the Campus Activities Board (run by students) offers many opportunities for students such as movie nights each weekend, trips to New York City for Broadway shows, skydiving opportunities, etc.
+Additionally, the Office of Student Involvement, in collaboration with the Campus Activities Board (run by students), offers many opportunities for students such as movie nights each weekend, trips to New York City for Broadway shows, skydiving opportunities, etc.

 What happens when bad weather prevents me from getting to campus?